sitzmana/GoMud/README.md

 [Guides](_datafiles/guides/README.md) - Community created guides to help get started.

+# Contributor Guide

+Interested in contributing?
+Check out our [CONTRIBUTING.md](https://github.com/GoMudEngine/GoMud/.github/CONTRIBUTING.md) to learn about the process.

 ## Screenshots

 Click below to see in-game screenshots of just a handful of features: